JuliaGNI/GeometricIntegrators.jl/docs/src/integrators/vprk.md

 ### Geometric Aside: Projected Fibre Derivatives

 In the following, we will try to underpin the construction of the various projection methods with some geometric ideas.
-We already mentioned several times that the position-momentum form of the variational integrator \eqref{eq:position-momentum-variational-integrator} suffers from the problem that it does not preserve the constraint submanifold $\Delta$ defined in \eqref{eq:constraint-submanifold}.
+We already mentioned several times that the position-momentum form of the variational integrator \eqref{eq:vi-position-momentum-form} suffers from the problem that it does not preserve the constraint submanifold $\Delta$ defined in \eqref{eq:constraint-submanifold}.
 That is, even though it is applied to a point in $i(\Delta)$, it usually returns a point in $\cb{\mf{M}}$, but outside of $i(\Delta)$.
 In order to understand the reason for this, let us define $\Delta_{\mf{M}}^{-}$ and $\Delta_{\mf{M}}^{+}$ as the subsets of $\mf{M} \times \mf{M}$ which are mapped into the constraint submanifold $i(\Delta)$ by the discrete fibre derivatives $\mathbb{F}^{-} L_{d}$ and $\mathbb{F}^{+} L_{d}$, respectively, i.e.,
 ```math